 Ability to Keep Residents Mobile

-This indicates the number of hospitalizations per 1,000 days of care.
-There is a correlation between staying out of the hospital and the quality of care.
+This is the number of hospitalizations per thousand days of patient care.
+There is generally a correlation between reduced hospitalizations and the overall quality of nursing home care.

 Short-term Care: Rehospitalizations